naipmoro/gramm/README.md

 $ mvn package -DskipTests=false
 ```

-Or you can use the pre-built executable in the `jar` directory.
+...Or you can use the pre-built executable located in the `jar` directory.

 ## Usage